SegevMunitz/astrocytes_morphology_detection/README.md

   --output-manifest data/metadata/manifest_with_pseudo.csv
 ```

-The source manifest is not silently replaced.
-Matching rows in the new manifest
+The command predicts only `annotation_status=none` rows.
+It writes automatic
+artifacts under `outputs/pseudo_labels/` and creates a new manifest whose matching
-receive `annotation_status=pseudo` and model provenance.
+rows have `annotation_status=pseudo` and model provenance.
+The input manifest is
+not silently overwritten.

-### 11. Select uncertain patches for correction
+### 12. Select uncertain patches for manual correction

 ```bash
 python scripts/select_unlabeled_patches.py \